 They send weekly emails letting you know how your spending compares to last month’s, which can either be a nice little ego booster or a jolt of cold water, depending on how you’re doing.

-One thing Personal Capital doesn’t have that Mint does, however, is easy goal tracking.
-Mint is aimed squarely at us mere mortals, where Personal Capital’s got its sights on aspiring masters of the universe.
+One thing Empower doesn’t have that Mint does, however, is easy goal tracking.
+Mint is aimed squarely at us mere mortals, where Empower’s got its sights on aspiring masters of the universe.
 You may want to pick accordingly.

 The best personal finance products are ones that suit your needs